khaliq411/smart-vending-machine/README.md

 # Smart Vending Machine System

 ## 🚀 Overview
-A smart vending machine system that integrates cloud-based request handling with embedded hardware control using ESP32.
+A smart vending machine system integrating a mobile application, cloud database, and embedded hardware using ESP32.
+Users interact through an Android application to select products, which sends requests to a cloud database.
+The ESP32 fetches these requests and triggers a motor-based dispensing mechanism in real time.

 ---

 ## ⚙️ How It Works

-1. User selects product
+1. User selects products through a custom Android mobile application (APK)
-2. Request is sent to Supabase cloud database
+2. Checkout action sends a request to Supabase cloud database
-3. ESP32 fetches pending requests via API
+3. ESP32 periodically fetches pending requests via REST API
-4. Motor dispenses the product
+4. Motor is activated to dispense the selected product
-5. Request is marked as completed
+5. Request is marked as completed in the cloud

+---

+## 🧩 System Architecture
+Mobile App → Supabase Cloud → ESP32 → Motor → Product Dispensed

 ---